rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

 Here you can see again how firebase separates its authentication and database API.
-You did the same in both *db.js* and *auth.js* files.
+You followed the same best practice in both *db.js* and *auth.js* files.
 Last but not least, don't forget to make the new functionalities from your firebase database API available in your firebase module's entry point.

 In *src/firebase/index.js* file: